 Also, you can access all the comments from the same menu.
 Learn how to manage them here.

 We've divided the editor as following - title, excerpt and body field.

 The excerpt is a short introduction or summary of the article ahead, usually written with the intent to attract the reader to the full article.
-Take a look at of how newspapers or books use excerpts to invite more readers and try to apply these techniques to your own article writing skills.
+Take a look at how newspapers or books use excerpts to invite more readers, and try to apply these techniques to your own article writing skills.

 The body consists of the traditional elements - the introduction, the main story and the conclusion.
-This is completely up to you to write down all of the compelling stories, as we stand behind you with our responsive and visually elegant blog designs.
+This is completely up to you to write down all of the compelling stories as we stand behind you with our responsive and visually elegant blog designs.

 Adding images to your blog post

 Don't forget to illustrate your posts with some nice images that relate to the content and invite readers to even further concentrate on your story.
-You can read more about using images on your website in our blogpost as well.
-If you're in need of some relevant images for your blog post, here are some great royalty free databases:
+You can read more about using images on your website in our blog post as well.
+If you're in need of some relevant images for your blog post, here are some great royalty-free databases: